Holy Week 2024 pilgrimage: a photo essay

 It was lovely to start the day in sunshine at St Bart’s, Mt Gravatt with a good-sized group, including four clergy from three parishes.
 This was a day with frequent stops.
 At each place I offered a prayer for peace and I also continued to acknowledge the Traditional Custodians and paid my respects to their elders.

-I so valued being joined by The Rev’d Rebecca King and Parish of Yeronga community members.
+I so valued being joined by The Rev’d Rebecca and Parish of Yeronga community members.
 We all walked together in the surprising midday heat to St Matthew’s, Sherwood where we had another fantastic lunch.
 Walking that 5km stretch gave us ample opportunity to talk.
 I was struck by the courage and humility of those who shared their stories, especially Rebecca who has shared with anglican focus readers about the impacts of the ongoing war in Sudan.
 I was struck that walking 5km in the warmth and safety of a Brisbane afternoon is a privilege.
 Many others have to walk without safety, comfort or food, including people in Sudan whom Rebecca shared about.

 Day 7: Good Friday, 29 March 2024